Czech billionaire Kellner killed in Alaska helicopter crash | Law-Order

-The Czech Republic's richest man, billionaire Petr Keller, was killed in a helicopter crash in Alaska, his financial group PPF said on Monday.
+The Czech Republic's richest man, billionaire Petr Kellner, was killed in a helicopter crash in Alaska, his financial group PPF said on Monday.

 PPF said five people died in the crash, whose circumstances were being investigated.